 Great Whernside Walk Overview

 Just to be clear, Great Whernside and Whernside are two different fells in the Yorkshire Dales.
 Of course, Whernside is much more popular and visited compared with Great Whernside.
 That’s because Whernside is one of the famous Yorkshire Three Peaks.
-People are much more likely to summit Whernside, as part of the Yorkshire Three Peaks Challenge (guide coming soon), compared with summiting Great Whernside.
+People are much more likely to summit Whernside, as part of the Yorkshire Three Peaks Challenge, compared with summiting Great Whernside.
 After all, Whernside is the highest fell in the Yorkshire Dales (736 metres above sea level).

 Although, Great Whernside is actually higher than one of the Yorkshire Three Peaks.
 At 704 metres above sea level, Great Whernside is higher than Pen-y-ghent, which is 694 metres above sea level.
 So, don’t disregard Great Whernside as Whernside’s measly little brother.
 In its own right, Great Whernside is a great fell to walk.
 Of course, Great Whernside now forms part of the newly inaugurated Wharfedale Three Peaks Challenge.
 This walk also includes summiting Birks Fell and Buckden Pike.